-It’s been at least ten years since my last Carnival cruise, and my-oh-my things have changed.
-Last month, my friend, Suzie, and I went on a girl’s getaway to relax and unwind before the busy start to the new year.
-We’re both the obsessively organized type (she’s actually a professional one) and we set out to disconnect from the world and find time to read, soak in some sunshine, and remember what it was like to be entertained without staring at the screen on our phones.
+It’s been at least ten years since my last Carnival Cruise, and my-oh-my things have changed.
+Last month, my friend, Suzie, and I went on a girl’s getaway on the Carnival Sunshine to relax and unwind before the busy start to the new year.
+We set out to disconnect from the world and find time to read, soak in some sunshine, and remember what it was like to be entertained without staring at the screen on our phones.
 We’d both been on Carnival before and were curious if it was still the same, or if it had grown up as we had.
 We were seriously, are-you-kidding-me, jaw-droppingly impressed.

-To be honest, I deliberately picked a newer ship.
+I deliberately picked a newer ship.
 I wanted to see how things have changed and experience what today’s engineers and designers had dreamed up for a cruise liner.
 First of all, there are restaurants — LOTS of restaurants.
 Of course, as a foodie, that would be the first thing I noticed.
 We ate at a different place every day.
-There’s a coffee shop, a steakhouse, and even a sushi bar that’s all quiet and zen-like for when we wanted something light and casual but were not in the mood for a buffet.
+There’s a coffee shop, a steakhouse, and even a sushi bar that’s all quiet and zen-like for when we wanted something light and casual but were in no mood for a buffet.

-The rest of the ship had equally impressive changes.
+The rest of Carnival Sunshine had equally impressive changes.
 There’s still a pool deck with rum drinks and a DJ playing tunes where you can get your Caribbean-feeling on, but there’s also a spa-like serenity deck with hammocks and lounging pods where you can get lost in a good book or drift in and out of a nap while listening to soothing tunes.

 And as for entertainment, I confess, I can’t tell you much about anything but the comedy club.
 The professional acts they had were straight off of HBO or Comedy Central and were so belly-bustingly funny, that we tried to see every show.
-There was also a pretty darling little pub, and a Library Bar decked out with a wine dispenser machine that would please even the most sophisticated wine snob (see my tips for navigating the wines on the cruise here).
+There was also a pretty darling little pub, and a Library Bar decked out with a wine dispenser machine that would please even the most sophisticated wine snob.

 Turns out, it seems the underlying theme is choices.
 So many different choices that you can really customize your experience the way you want it.
-Thankfully, I traveled with a friend who was also a geeky-book-enthusiast, peace-and-quiet-seeking, coffee-addict, wine-sipping-foodie with a flair for fun.
-But, if there’s a different type of experience you’re looking for, my bet is that they’d have that too.
+Thankfully, I traveled with a friend that was also a geeky-book-enthusiast, peace-and-quiet-seeking, coffee-addict, wine-sipping-foodie with a flair for fun.
+But, if there’s a different type of experience you’re looking for, my bet is that they’d have that to.

-DAY 1 – SAIL AWAY INTO THE NIGHT
+DAY 1 – SAIL AWAY FROM CAPE CANAVERAL